Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Failure Behaviour

 \section{Failure Behaviour}

 \hc{\hat{\vec c}} \hR{\hat R} \hf{\hat f} \hpsi{\hat \psi} \lambdar{\check \lambda} \psir{{\check \psi}}

 We will move on to investigate how Power decoding fails when at most $\tau_\Pow(s,\ell)$ errors occur.
 There are two ways in which \cref{alg:decoder} can give an unwanted answer: firstly, the algorithm can return $\fail$; or secondly, the algorithm can return a different codeword than the sent one.
 For a specific sent codeword $\vec c$ and received word $\vec r$, we say that Power decoding \emph{fails} if one of the two following conditions are satisfied: \begin{enumerate} \item \cref{alg:decoder} returns $\fail$. \item There exists $\vec c' \in \Code$, $\vec c' \neq \vec c$, and such that $\dist(\vec r, \vec c') \leq \dist(\vec r, \vec c)$. \end{enumerate} Recall that when \cref{alg:decoder} does not return $\fail$, it always returns a codeword of minimal distance to the received.
 So if neither of the above conditions are satisfied, \cref{alg:decoder} returns the correct answer.
-Contrarily, if only item 2 above is satisfied and $\dist(\vec r, \vec c') = \dist(\vec r, \vec c)$, and $\vec c$ might still be correctly returned.
-This, however, depends rather arbitrarily on exactly which matrix $\hat B$ is computed by the weak Popov form algorithm.
+Contrarily, if only item 2 above is satisfied and $\dist(\vec r, \vec c') = \dist(\vec r, \vec c)$, then $\vec c$ might still be correctly returned.
+However, it is much more likely that the found solution to the key equation in \cref{line:decoder:solve_keyeq} will be some mix of the solutions corresponding to the two errors $\vec r - \vec c$ and $\vec r - \vec c'$, in which case decoding will fail.
 For the sake of a cleaner definition, we therefore consider this possibility as a failure as well.

 We will begin with showing that the error vector alone determines whether the method succeeds.
 This drastically simplifies further examinations on the failure behaviour.
 It allows us first to show the---quite expected---property that the method never fails when fewer than $d/2$ errors occur.
 Secondly, it allows us to give a closed upper bound on the failure probability when $(s,\ell) = (2,3)$.
 Lastly, we discuss the relation between Power decoding failing and having multiple close codewords to the received word.